Aarception/Mo-information-security-portfolio/README.md

 >
 Yet, the issue is still here and I am modeled as the inverse.
 >
 I am going to the University of Washington.
-I am a Wadaad with Waranle arms and I know how to starve the Waranle out of fuel.
-The University is the ultimate Wadaad ministry.
-Perhaps the institution will then be encouraged by wisdom to send the Wadaads back out.
+I am a Wadad jurist with Waranle arms and I know how to starve the Waranle out of fuel.
+The University is the ultimate Wadad ministry.
+Perhaps the institution will then be encouraged by wisdom to send the Wadads back out.

 ---